Table of Contents

 Q: How can I handle denied cardiology claims efficiently?

 A: Investigate the reason for denial, correct the errors, and resubmit the claim.
-Appeal if necessary, providing supporting documentation like medical necessity notes.
+Appeal if necessary by providing supporting documentation such as medical necessity notes.